 This service provides Ride-To-Work bus service for Rock Hill area residents.
 You must schedule your ride at least 1 day in advance, but you may reserve your ride for the indefinite future.

 If you would like to schedule a ride or would like any additional information regarding fares, riding tips and/or customer assistance for either the Essential Service or Ride-To-Work Service , please call 803/327-6694 ext.
 304.

 The City of Rock Hill and the York County Council on Aging are committed to ensuring non-discriminatory service on all its transit services.
 If you believe you have been subjected to discrimination under Title VI, you may file a written complaint with the City of Rock Hill’s Title VI Coordinator, P.O.
 Box 11706, Rock Hill, SC 29731

-The Charlotte Area Transit System (CATS) offers weekday express bus service from downtown Rock Hill with stops at Manchester Village, Baxter Village, and Cabela's Drive (Carowinds) to uptown Charlotte.
+The Charlotte Area Transit System (CATS) offers weekday express bus service from downtown Rock Hill with stops at White Street in downtown Rock Hill, Manchester Village, Baxter Village, and Cabela's Drive (Carowinds) to uptown Charlotte.

 To access schedule information, please click on the link below:

 The City of Rock Hill, CATS and the York County Council on Aging are committed to ensuring non-discriminatory service on all its transit services.
 If you believe you have been subjected to discrimination under Title VI, you may file a written complaint with the City of Rock Hill Title VI Coordinator, P.O.
 Box 11706, Rock Hill 29731.